 That doesn’t mean that all change is bad.
-It means simply that that change was wrong.
+It simply means that change was wrong.

-The companies that produce these products are constantly researching and testing and coming up with ways that they honestly and truly believe make their product better.
+The companies that produce these products are constantly researching and testing and coming up with ways that they truly believe make their product better.

-Sometimes, they get it wrong.
 Sometimes, the idea turns out to be wrong.
 Sometimes, the execution of a good idea fails.
-Regardless, the net result is something that few people would call better.

-And yet for every change that failed, more changes – actually significantly more – have served to truly improve the products that we use every single day and even eventually come to take for granted.
+And yet for every change that failed, more changes — significantly more — have truly improved the products we use every day and come to take for granted.

 Change isn’t just about you

-One of the very common variations on the complaint that I get is that “everyone hates this change.”
+One of the common claims I get is, “Everyone hates this change.”

 No. Just… no.

-Maybe many people you talk to, and certainly all of the people that join you in the “complain about this product” discussion forum, but that’s hardly a representative sample of “everyone.”
-People who aren’t experiencing a problem don’t flock to the same places that you might.
+Maybe many people you talk to — and certainly all of the people who join you in the “complain about this product” discussion forum — do, but that’s hardly a representative sample of “everyone.”
+People who aren’t experiencing a problem don’t flock to the same places you do.

 Perhaps it was simply your turn not to be pleased.

-Perhaps the testing performed on the product indicated that the majority of people actually liked that change that you and your friends hate.
-Not 100%, but a majority nonetheless.
+Perhaps the testing performed on the product indicated that the majority of people liked that change that you and your friends hate.

-Once again, you get to choose your response: get angry and bitter – or accept that the change exists and make decisions on what you personally need to do to move forward.
-And, yes, your response absolutely could involve a change of your own: choosing to use a completely different product that more appropriately meets your needs and desires.
+Once again, you get to choose your response: get angry and bitter — or accept that the change exists and decide how to move forward.
+And, yes, your response absolutely could involve a change of your own: choose a completely different product that meets your needs and desires better.

-Which really leads me to the bottom line that I want you to walk away with.
+Which leads me to the point I want you to walk away with.

-Change is inevitable in life and particularly so, when it comes to computers and technology.
+Change is inevitable in life, particularly when it comes to computers and technology.

-So when faced with an unexpected change of some sort – be it in your formerly-favorite application or the operating system you’ve been using for years – what are you going to do?
+So when faced with an unexpected change of some sort — be it in your formerly-favorite application or the operating system you’ve used for years — what are you going to do?

 Get grumpy and annoyed?

-Or will you instead accept and understand that change is a necessary part of the decades of innovation that have led us to this amazing world we live in?
-And in that acceptance, simply and rationally decide whether it’s change you can learn from, change you can live with, change you need to avoid and work around, or something that you simply can’t accept and must walk away from?
+Or accept that change is a necessary part of the innovation that has led to this amazing world we live in?
+And in that acceptance, decide whether it’s change you can learn from, change you can live with, change you need to avoid and work around, or change you can’t accept and must walk away from.

-Even if you choose the later, extreme solution, if you do it out of a rational evaluation rather than some angry reaction, you’ll end up in a significantly better place.
+Even if you choose the latter, extreme solution, if you do it out of a rational evaluation rather than an angry reaction, you’ll end up in a significantly better place.

 Give change a chance.
-You don’t need to accept every change, but if you can accept that change is inevitable, you’ll have a much better time of it.
+You don’t need to accept every change, but if you can accept its inevitability, you’ll have a much better time of it.